aspyatkin/vagrant-helpers/README.md

 3. Use [Vagrant](https://www.vagrantup.com) as usual.

 ## Tips
-### opts file
+### opts file location
 If you don't want `opts.yaml` file to be located in vagrant project's directory, you can specify an other path to your opts file via `VAGRANT_HELPERS_OPTS` environment variable.
+This feature has been introduced in `v1.2.0`.

 You have two options:
 - add an environment variable before each vagrant command